France migrant return scheme numbers ‘not fixed’, says Home Secretary

 But others have been more critical, with refugee charities condemning the focus on deterrence and calling for the creation of more safe routes, while Conservative shadow home secretary Chris Philp said the scheme was “a gimmick” that would not work.

-Meanwhile, crossings continued in the Channel on Friday, with a Border Force vessel and a lifeboat seen bringing people into Dover early that morning.
+Meanwhile, crossings continued in the Channel on Friday, with HM Coastguard confirming UK Border Force and RNLI vessels had been sent to respond to “multiple incidents” involving small boats.

+“HM Coastguard has been coordinating a response to multiple incidents involving small boats in the Channel on 10 and 11 July,” a spokesperson said.

+“UK Border Force and RNLI vessels have been sent as part of this response.”

 At least 21,000 people have already made the journey since January, putting 2025 on course to be a record year for crossings.